Pinna3/chartposting_stocktwits_bot/README.md

 3) Show daily trade limit change according to market conditions as well?
 Why not?
 Think about it...

 Finish ratio setting tmw

+***Think about using shifting ATR values to optimize ATR stop multiples (For now, use trailing stops of 1ATR[placeholder])